macmcmeans/isaacCSPRNG/README.md

 ## Application:
-Use this as a secure random number generator and discrete message cipher.
-ISAAC also produces arbitrary amounts of random bytes, or arbitrary string lengths of random ASCII values.
+Use this to generate high-quality random numbers, and to encipher discrete messages (vernam).
+It also creates arbitrary length byte arrays and text strings.

 ## Dependencies: